 From the Yoyogi Park, head to the nearby Harajuku shopping area, and walk down Takeshita-dori Street (located just next to the park).

-This alley is Harajuku’s famous show-off street packed with Japanese teenagers wearing colourful and eccentric clothes, make-up, hair, and fashion.
+This alley is Harajuku’s famous show-off street packed with Japanese teenagers wearing colorful and eccentric clothes, make-up, hair, and fashion.
 Here you will see everything from goths, punks, hipsters, and lolitas.
 Great fun!

 3. Omotesando street